 “My grandma still lives alone.
 She still bakes and walks to church.”
 Andrew, 40, tells us.
 “She’s 94.”

 Okay, until you’re over 100.
 And someday, maybe even longer.
-As Chris Traeger (Rob Lowe) told us in Parks and Rec:
+As Chris Traeger (played by Rob Lowe) told us in Parks and Rec:

 But, you will get old

-We mentioned Hollywood stars earlier who have benefited for years from luxury living.
-Of course they look and feel great.
+We mentioned Hollywood stars earlier who have benefited for years from luxury living – this of course makes it easier to age with a certain amount of grace, and suffer less from the averse affects.
 We talked to people from every era who will tell you that age is just a number.
 We can look at getting old through the rosiest glasses in history as it gets easier, and more fun, to age.

 But your body does start to break down at some point.
 You won’t be as quick as you were.
 You won’t jump out of bed without a few groans, no matter how much sleep you get.

 “I swam competitively for thirty years.
 I raced all across the country.
-But at some point my body just couldn’t do it anymore.”
-Mark, 47, tells us.
+But at some point my body just couldn’t do it anymore,” Mark, 47, tells us.
+“That was hard.”

 As Andre Agassi wrote in his memoir, Open,